-As of 2019, Denmark’s #1 names were Emma and William – both reliable chart-toppers in the US.
+As of 2021, Denmark’s #1 names were Alma and Oscar – both known names in the US, if not exactly chart-toppers.

-But let’s look at some of the Danish baby names that American parents probably haven’t heard, or at least aren’t using.
+Let’s look at the Top 50 Danish baby names for boys and girls.
+And then, let’s look most closely at the choices that American parents probably haven’t heard, or at least aren’t using.

 Some of these might make great choices for a child.
-They’re all taken from the recently released Top 50 names.
+They’re all taken from the current Top 50 names.

 Do you need Danish heritage to pull these off?
 It might help for some.
 But most of these feel just slightly international and intriguing – not necessarily reserved for Danes.

 If you’re after something brief, sleek, and unexpected, consider Danish baby names.

 DANISH GIRL NAMES